 Holistic Women’s Inpatient Rehab versus Traditional Rehab

 For women, a holistic approach to treatment addresses the important aspects of the female psyche, things that can be overlooked in traditional rehab.
 Traditional addiction treatment programs focus a significant portion of the curriculum on individual and group psychotherapy.
-In addiction treatment, the most effective of these includes cognitive behavioral therapy, dialectical behavior therapy, EMDR, interpersonal psychotherapy, and contingency management interventions.
+In addiction treatment, the most effective of these include cognitive behavioral therapy, dialectical behavior therapy, EMDR, interpersonal psychotherapy, and contingency management interventions.

-There is no argument how important these elements are to addiction recovery, as they can assist the individual in creating new ways to cope with life’s stressors and difficulties without resorting to using drugs or alcohol in response.
-Psychotherapy can guide the individual through their emotional landscape to help identify any potential underlying issues—past traumas, being in an abusive relationship, grief and loss, or a history of childhood abuse—that might be contributing to the addictive behaviors.
+There is no argument for how important these elements are to addiction recovery, as they can assist the individual in creating new ways to cope with life’s stressors and difficulties without resorting to using drugs or alcohol in response.
+Psychotherapy can guide the individual through their emotional landscape to help identify any potential underlying issues—past traumas, being in an abusive relationship, grief, and loss, or a history of childhood abuse—that might be contributing to the addictive behaviors.